 But a military force, if you can call ISIS that, will only sacrifice pawns in either new methods or sweeping methods to accomplish one or both of two aims — to calm down dissension of the ranks, or to ideologically purify the officer corps within an armed unit (e.g., the Soviet purge in the early 1940s).

-With recent coalition bombing sorties devastating their infrastructure, it’s likely that they’re just trying to hold onto their gains, but their actions over the next couple months will be worth monitoring.
+With coalition bombing sorties devastating their infrastructure, it’s likely that they’re just trying to hold on to any foothold.
+Let’s hope President Trump can drive them out..

 What do you think?
 Please share this on Facebook and Twitter and let us know your thoughts!